Transportation Development Tax / TDT

-The TDT rates were scheduled to be phased over a 4-year time period.
-Because of the recession, the Board of County Commissioners adopted an Ordinance (A-Engrossed No 746) which delayed the final step-increase of the TDT rate phase-in schedule to June 30, 2015.
-This delay was reviewed and continued in the spring of 2013 and will be reviewed again in the spring of 2014.
-The final step increase would otherwise have taken effect on July 1, 2012.
+TDT rates were scheduled to be phased over a 4-year time period.
+Because of the recession, the Board of Commissioners adopted a series of ordinances which delayed the final step-increase of the TDT rate phase-in schedule until October 1, 2014.

 - TDT Checklist - Applicant Only

 TDT Code Language & Rules

 - TDT Code Language